 • The hiring of the city’s first ever Sustainability Coordinator

-• Approval of our ADA Transition Plan
+• Approval of our ADA (Americans with Disabilities Act) Transition Plan

 • Municipal purchase and control of now publicly owned affordable rental units